Office of Career & Professional Development

 Stags in the City

-Throughout the year, students have the opportunity to visit various companies and organizations in New York City to network with hiring managers and alumni.
+Throughout the year, students have the opportunity to visit various companies and organizations in Metro -New York area to network with hiring managers and alumni.

 Alumni Engagement